Markets gain as Covid-19 vaccine progress lifts investors’ spirits

 Greencoat Renewables shed 1.68 per cent of its value to close at €1.17.
 Photograph: Dara Mac Dónaill

-World stock markets rose on Monday on encouraging signs of progress in developing a Covid-19 vaccine, while several multibillion-dollar deals also helped lift the spirit of investors after last week’s downdraft.
+World stock markets rose yesterday on encouraging signs of progress in developing a Covid-19 vaccine, while several multibillion-dollar deals also helped lift the spirit of investors after last week’s downdraft.

 DUBLIN

-Banks traded marginally lower on the day, with Bank of Ireland leading the downward charge.
+Banks traded marginally lower, with Bank of Ireland leading the downward charge.
 The bank slipped 0.71 per cent to €1.81 while AIB dropped 0.29 per cent to €1.01.

-Property names outperformed the general market on the day.
 Cairn Homes was amongst gainers, rising 2.11 per cent to €0.77.
 Fellow housebuilder Glenveagh Properties gained 1.4 per cent to close at €0.73.
-And residential landlord Ires Reit rose 1.76 per cent to €1.38.
+Residential landlord Ires Reit rose 1.76 per cent to €1.38.

-Greencoat Renewables shed 1.68 per cent of its value to close at €1.17.
-The company said that total income and gains were €21.8 million for the six months to the end of June, up from €20.2 million, while operating profit was €16.6 million, down slightly from €16.8 million.
+Greencoat Renewables shed 1.68 per cent to close at €1.17.
+The company said total income and gains were €21.8 million for the six months to the end of June, up from €20.2 million, while operating profit was €16.6 million, down slightly from €16.8 million.

 LONDON